Read time 7 minutes

 Conclusion

-Managing undesired mailboxes in the database can present a significant challenge for an Exchange Administrator.
+Managing unwanted mailboxes in the database can enforce a significant challenge for an Exchange Administrator.
 Fortunately, these mailboxes can be removed without affecting the associated user accounts.
-Prior to deletion, you have the option to safeguard their data by effortlessly creating a PST file using the Exchange mailbox recovery tool.
-This user-friendly tool simplifies the entire recovery process, making it accessible even to individuals without technical expertise.
-Export EDB to PST file can be completed within a matter of minutes, streamlining the entire procedure.
+Prior to deletion, you have the option to safeguard their data by effortlessly creating a PST file using Kernel for Exchange Server mailbox recovery tool.
+You can also use this tool to Export EDB to PST file within a matter of minutes, streamlining the entire procedure.

 Kernel for Exchange Server